Austin vs New York City

 Which city has higher STR taxes — Austin or New York City?

 Austin charges 15% Hotel Occupancy Tax (9% city + 6% state), while New York City charges 5.875% hotel room occupancy tax + state/city sales tax.
-Compare the full breakdown in the table above.
+Notably, New York City benefits from automatic platform tax collection, while hosts in Austin must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?